allamo123/laravel-grapes/README.md

 #### Block Manager
-The Block Manager Comes with:-
+The Block Manager Comes with Bootstrap Components :-
 - Layout which holds
   - [ ] Navbar
   - [ ] Section